uwgraphics/RobotJointMotionReduction/README.md

 </div>

-Motion Projector is an web-based application to visualize robot joint motions.
+Motion Projector is an web-based application to visualize robot motions.
+The high dimension robot data in joint space is reduced to 2D tracjectories which are displayed on a graph.
+Our tool provides interactive and diagonatic tools to evaluate the performance of the dimensionality reduction and help users understand the robot motions.

 ## Development/Deployment